National Invitation Tournament: Selection process

 From 2007 to 2019, the 32-team field used from 1980 through 2001 is the same, eliminating the eight-game "play-in" opening round where teams played to qualify for second round games against the top eight seeds used 2002–2006.
 The tournament features four eight-team regions.
 There's one exception: 16 teams competed in 2021.
 For the first time since 2011, the format prevented the tournament from extending the NIT's automatic bid to any regular-season conference champion that did not make the NCAA's field of 68 (Ohio Valley Conference champion Belmont was not invited).
 Seven teams earned an NIT bid that way in 2006.

 A new attendance record for an NIT game was set at Syracuse University's Carrier Dome on March 19, 2007, at the Syracuse–San Diego State game.
 Syracuse won the game 80–64 with an attendance total of 26,752.
 The previous record of 23,522 was set by Kentucky in 1979.

+On October 27, 2023, the NCAA announced that conference regular season champions that do not win their conference tournaments and are not otherwise selected for the NCAA Division I men's basketball tournament would no longer receive an automatic bid.
+The NIT would now guarantee bids to two teams from each of six major conferences: ACC, Big East, Big Ten, Big 12, Pac-12 and SEC.
+Regardless of their record, the top two teams from each conference in the NET rankings that were not selected for the NCAA tournament would be invited to the NIT and guaranteed the option to host a first round game.
+After those twelve teams had been confirmed, the NIT selection committee would invite the twenty best available remaining teams, regardless of conference.
+Based on the selection committee's rankings, four of those twenty "at-large" teams would be selected to host the remaining first round games.
+The change received criticism from mid-major schools, which would no longer have a fallback option should they win their regular season title but lose their conference tournament.
+The NCAA called the changes "a preemptive attempt to keep the NIT viable long-term," citing competition from Fox Sports's College Basketball Crown, then a prospective NIT competitor.